-11. The decision for a claimant to participate in a sbwa is voluntary (Jobseeker's Directions should not be used) but: - once a JSA claimant has been formally referred to the sbwa, participation in PET and GJI becomes mandatory (see note on exception to mandation to GJI) - All sbwa must contain a WEP and claimants should be encouraged to attend.
+- 11. The decision for a claimant to participate in a sbwa is voluntary (Jobseeker's Directions should not be used) but: - once a JSA claimant has been formally referred to the sbwa, participation in PET and GJI becomes mandatory (see note on exception to mandation to GJI) - All sbwa must contain a WEP and claimants should be encouraged to attend.
 Claimants will not be sanctioned for non-participation in WEP, however, JSA claimants will be told that they can be sanctioned if they fail to maintain basic standards of good behaviour at any time during their participation in sbwa, including the work experience element.
 It has been agreed with Ministers that, in respect of the WEP, it is only if the claimant loses the placement due to his/her gross misconduct that a sanction may be imposed.
 See guidance in DMG Memo 28/12. - If a job or an apprenticeship is offered following the GJI, the usual refusal of employment rules for JSA apply.
-There are some exceptions to refusal of employment rules, including refusal of a place on a government funded (NAS) Apprenticeship or a zero hour contract job. - once an ESA(WRAG) claimant has been referred to sbwa, participation in PET, the WEP and the GJI are all voluntary. - ESA (WRAG) claimants who are in receipt of National Insurance Credits only, lone parents responsible for a child under 5 and not yet at school or full-time carers, can also attend all 3 elements of sbwa on a voluntary basis. - Lone Parents aged 18 24 who are entitled to income support solely on this basis whose youngest child is aged 4 - all 3 elements of sbwa must remain on a voluntary basis for these claimants - 12. sbwa participants can undertake training of up to 30 hours a week.
+There are some exceptions to refusal of employment rules, including refusal of a place on a government funded (NAS) Apprenticeship or a zero hour contract job. - once an ESA(WRAG) claimant has been referred to sbwa, participation in PET becomes mandatory.
+For ESA (WRAG) claimants, participation at the WEP and GJI is voluntary. - ESA (WRAG) claimants who are in receipt of National Insurance Credits only, lone parents responsible for a child under 5 and not yet at school or full-time carers cannot be mandated to Work-Related Activity.
+All 3 elements of sbwa must remain on a voluntary basis for these claimants. - 12. sbwa participants can undertake training of up to 30 hours a week.
 JSA claimants participating in training of 16-30 hours a week are not required to be actively seeking or available for work (with the exception of 18 year olds).
 However, policy intent is that claimants should have regular contact with their adviser to show they are taking steps towards gaining employment.
 The rules for attending an Employment Related Course do not apply to sbwa which allows claimants to do more than 2 weeks full-time training in any 52 weeks whilst participating in sbwa.